SystemRage/py-kms/README.md

 	- Microsoft Office 2013 ( Volume License )
 	- Microsoft Office 2016 ( Volume License )
 	- Microsoft Office 2019 ( Volume License )
-- It's written in Python:
+- It's written in Python (tested with Python 3.6.7)
-	- tested with Python 3.6.7

 ## Dependencies
 - Python 3.x.
-- Tkinter module.
+- Tkinter module (for the GUI).
 - If the `tzlocal` module is installed, the "Request Time" in the verbose output will be converted into local time.
 Otherwise, it will be in UTC.
 - It can use the `sqlite3` module so you can use the database function, storing activation data so it can be recalled again.
 - Installation example on Ubuntu / Mint: